shmup/nesasm/README.md

 ###### Credits

 Original source, by [bunnyboy](http://nintendoage.com/index.cfm?FuseAction=Users.Home&User=bunnyboy), is [available here](http://www.nespowerpak.com/nesasm/).
-The only modifications I (@camsaul) made were inclusion of the `Makefile`, which was adapted from the one included with [MagicKit](http://www.magicengine.com/mkit/), and the text files, which were found in various places in the aforementioned sites and by lots of research/searching on my part.
+The only modifications I ([@camsaul](https://github.com/camsaul)) made were inclusion of the `Makefile`, which was adapted from the one included with [MagicKit](http://www.magicengine.com/mkit/), the text files, which were found in various places in the aforementioned sites and by lots of research/searching on my part, and the addition of the resources list below.

 ###### Resources